samowen62/EternalDeathmatch/README.md

 #BIG TODO
 * Migrate all the code to the server side except button pushes to avoid hacking

 Visit at www.eternaldeathmatch.com.
-Not completely finished yet.
+[Not completely finished yet]